FreeCAD/FPA/documents/templates/contract.md

 During the time covered by this agreement, the FPA agrees to:

-- Pay the CONTRIBUTOR the amount described below in this document when billed by the CONTRIBUTOR
+- Pay the CONTRIBUTOR the amount described below in this document when invoiced by the CONTRIBUTOR

 - Help the CONTRIBUTOR to perform their part of this agreement whenever needed